 Department Commander William Allan Dyer, New York: It was passed at the Encampment at Grand Rapids in 1927.
 I spoke to Judge Willets, Past Commander-in-Chief of the G. A. R., in regard to inserting that wording, and lack of that wording has been responsible for the loss of three Camps in a State where the G. A. R. had turned over their property in American Legion.
-That does not read "legal we want added those three words, and get that inserted in the Grand Army records.
+That does not read "legal belrs."
+I was about to ask that the Resolutions Committee have it; Army records.